jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 Crimson Ark.
 (TB KF)

+CHASTITY
+Beware lest the desires of the flesh and of a corrupt inclination provoke divisions among you.
+Be ye as the fingers of one hand, the members of one body.
+Thus counselleth you the Pen of Revelation, if ye be of them that believe.
+(G LXXII)

 CLEANLINESS

 The choice of clothing and the cut of the beard and its dressing are left